CM PML-6 / N45

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Potential hazard arising from small pieces of magnets pose a threat, if swallowed, which becomes significant in the aspect of protecting young children.
-Additionally, small elements of these products can complicate diagnosis after entering the body.
+- Potential hazard associated with microscopic parts of magnets pose a threat, when accidentally ingested, which is crucial in the aspect of protecting young children.
+It's also worth noting that tiny parts of these products have the potential to complicate diagnosis after entering the body.

 Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.